-What personal information do you collect from the people who visit your blog, website or app?
+What personal information do you collect from people who visit your website or blog?

 When registering on my site, you may be asked to enter your name, email address, phone number or other details as appropriate to help you with your experience.